tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/最佳实践/如何实现短信验证码功能_intl_en.md

 4. Click **OK**.
 Wait for body template review.
 The body template will be available only after its status changes to **approved**.
 Please note down the template ID.

 ## Step 2.
-Set the SMS delivery rate limit (optional)[](id:Step2)
+Set the SMS sending frequency limit (optional)[](id:Step2)
->!Individual users have no permission to modify the rate limit.
+>!Individual users have no permission to modify the sending frequency limit.
 To use this feature, change "Individual Identity" to "Organizational Identity".

-To ensure business and channel security and minimize potential financial losses caused by malicious calls of SMS APIs, you are recommended to [set the delivery rate limit](https://intl.cloud.tencent.com/document/product/382/35469).
+To ensure business and channel security and minimize potential financial losses caused by malicious calls of SMS APIs, you are recommended to [set the sending frequency limit](https://intl.cloud.tencent.com/document/product/382/35469).
 In addition, you can use Tencent Cloud Captcha to maximize the protection of your business security.
-This document uses the default SMS delivery rate limit policy as an example.
+This document uses the default SMS sending frequency limit policy as an example.

 - For SMS messages with the same content, a maximum of one such message can be sent to the same mobile number within 30 seconds.
 - A maximum of 10 messages can be sent to the same mobile number on a calendar day.